To make a prairie it takes a clover and one bee

 On field trips to Brushwood Center, groups delved deeper into the world of pollinators and plants.
 Students dissected flowers, exploring complex communication and reproductive systems.
-They played games outside, where they learned more about human interdependence with nature, and ecosystem functionality.
+They engaged in PLT activities outside, where they learned more about human interdependence with nature, and ecosystem functionality.
 They also flexed their creativity again by creating pollinators out of up-cycled materials from BASE.
 Each pollinator was coupled with a “Pollinator Promise”, simple things that each student felt they could do to positively impact the pollinators in their communities, like not stepping on ants, and planting native flowers around their homes.

 Emily Dickinson’s poem about prairies and reverie advocates for the power of daydreaming to create something beautiful.
 There is immense power in giving yourself the space to think creatively and imagine a better world without limitations.
 This empowerment is what we aimed to do through our programming this summer.
 During these various trips and activities, these students not only became more familiar with the natural world; they became its caretakers.
 They took on roles of investigative problem-solvers and community leaders, working together to dream up creative and equitable ways to help all creatures in need.

-Through the Forest of Health/Bosque de Salud program, Brushwood Center was able to reach over 200 students from Highwood, North Chicago, Round Lake, and Waukegan communities, further building connections and relationships with these strong community partners.
-The outreach and relationship building will continue with the program’s culminating event, the Forest of Health Family Festival, on September 14th from 10:00 am – 1:00 pm for the students and families from these participating organizations, where the collaborative streets and creative pollinators made by students will be displayed at the festival as a testament to the intelligence, power, and creativity of Lake County’s young minds.
+Through the Forest of Health/Bosque de Salud program, Brushwood Center has reached over 400 students so far from Highwood, North Chicago, Round Lake, and Waukegan communities.
+The outreach and relationship building will continue with the program’s culminating event, the Forest of Health Family Festival, on September 14th from 10:00 am – 1:00 pm for the students and families from these participating organizations.
+The collaborative streets and creative pollinators made by students will be displayed as a testament to the intelligence, power, and creativity of Lake County’s young minds.
 As long as these kids have a say, our future will be bright.

 This programming was made possible through funding by Abbott, Chicago Community Trust, Gorter Family Foundation, Lake County Health Department, Lumpkin Family Foundation, Morrison Family Foundation, Sustainable Forestry Initiative, and U.S. Forest Service International Program.